 During training, the birds are initially tethered by a long, light cord called a creance.
 Initially, the birds are allowed to take short flights while tethered; the following day the flight with go further and then further.
 “It’s important to get the birds nice and fit,” said Joe.
 Eventually, the trainers take off the creance, allowing the birds free flight and using radio trackers instead to track the birds if needed.

-Finally, Joe bought out [name??,] a beautiful creamy white barn owl with big black eyes.
+Finally, Joe bought out a beautiful creamy white barn owl with big black eyes.
 One of the most common owl varieties in the country, Joe pointed out barn owls have a flattish face that help owls to pinpoint sound “like a satellite dish”.
 Asymmetric hearing (due to one ear being higher than the other) allows them to work out distances, especially useful for catching prey.
-Joe demonstrated how they can turn their heads “right round”, while we learnt how they eat their prey whole, but cough up owl pellets of indigestible bits later – these give researchers (or curious members of the public) insight into the creatures that the owls have eaten!
+Joe demonstrated how they can turn their heads “right round” - while we learnt how they eat their prey whole, but cough up owl pellets of indigestible bits later.
+These pellets give researchers (or curious members of the public) insight into the creatures that the owls have eaten!

 Joe ended his talk by pointing out that their birds tend to live longer in captivity than in the wild.
 “In the wild they generally live only 7 to 9 years – while with us they live as long as 19 yrs.
 This is because they don’t have to look for food, or to worry about predators or illness!”
 If they fall ill, Joe quipped “I take them to a very expensive specialist.
 They have a life of luxury living with me!”